baronabramowitz/python_code/README.md

 * Calculate the duration and Modified duration for a portfolio  of bonds
 * Calculate the convexity for a single bond given bond charachteristics
 * Calculate the convexity for a portfolio of bonds
-* Calculates the Value at Risk for a single bond (Work in progress)
-* Calculates the Value at Risk for a portfolio of bonds (Work in progress)
+* Calculates the Value at Risk for a portfolio of bonds using historical yield curve shifts
 * And several other functions that help to perform the above calculations
 * **Further development necessary to handle translations to and from foreign currencies**